 General Minerals, General Characteristics and Metals

 About once per month, the DWR collects grab samples from various points on the Aqueduct.
 These are analyzed by Bryte Chemical Laboratory for general minerals, general physical characteristics and metals.
 The closest sampling point and the one most reflective of District water quality is located at DWR’s Teerink Pumping Plant.
 The Teerink Pumping Plant is located roughly 4.5 miles downstream from Maricopa Highway and 2 miles upstream from the WRM 10 Pumping Plant.

-- First Check the box “O&M CA Aqueduct Grab Sample Data” click on “Get Stations”
+- Next use the drop down menu, find “O&M CA Aqueduct Grab Sample Data”, then click “Search”